Motion Attribution for Video Generation: Discussion

 \subsection{Runtime}

+All training runs are conducted on $4$-$8$ NVIDIA A100 GPUs.
 We provide a detailed runtime breakdown from our experiments on 10k training samples with \sbt{Wan2.1-T2V-1.3B} model to address scalability concerns.
-The key insight is that the dominant cost of our pipeline is computing per-training-sample gradients, which is performed once and then can be reused for all subsequent queries.
+The key insight is that the dominant cost of our pipeline is computing per-training-sample gradients, which is done once and can then be reused for all subsequent queries.
 Each training clip's gradient is projected into a compact $512$-dimensional vector, and adding a new query requires only (i) a single backward pass to obtain its own projected $512$-dimensional gradient and (ii) computing cosine similarity between the query vector and stored training vectors, which is exceptionally lightweight (on the order of seconds).
 Thus, the computational burden does not scale with the number of queries but only with the size of the training set.
-As shown in Tab.~\ref{tab:runtime}, the dominant cost is the one-time training data gradient computation ($\sim150$ hours on 1 A100), which is amortized across all queries.
+As shown in Tab.~\ref{tab:runtime}, the dominant cost is the one-time training data gradient computation for 10k samples ($\sim150$ hours on 1 A100), which is amortized across all queries.
 Once computed, adding a new query requires only $\sim54$ seconds (gradient computation) + $46$ms (influence computation) = $\sim$54 seconds total.
 The training data gradient computation is embarrassingly parallel and can be reduced to $\sim\!\num{2.3}$ hours with $64$ GPUs.

 \textbf{Runtime comparison with baselines.} We compare the computational cost of our method with the baseline approaches for processing 10k training samples on a single GPU (Table~\ref{tab:runtime-baseline}).
 While our method requires more upfront computation than the baseline approaches, this cost is amortized across all queries, and the computed gradients can be reused for multiple selection queries, making it practical for large-scale data curation scenarios.